Kevin Graham12-Minute Read

 In the following sections, we’ll go over characteristics associated with those well on their way to getting the keys to a home of their own.
-Here are five signs that you might be ready to buy a house.
+Here are five signs that you might be ready to buy your first house.

 Whether you’re a first-time home buyer or a seasoned vet of many home purchases, one thing lenders will heavily consider is your debt-to-income ratio (DTI).
-DTI compares your minimum monthly payments on existing debt obligations to your gross or pretax monthly income.
+This percentage compares your minimum monthly payments on existing debt obligations to your gross or pretax monthly income.
 The result is expressed as a percentage.

 Although the maximum DTI you can get a loan with is going to depend on what mortgage program you’re qualifying for, it’s generally a good idea to keep your DTI at or below 43% in order to give yourself the most possible options.

 The other factor that tends to limit how much you can afford when you buy a home is the amount that you have saved for a down payment, or a percentage of the purchase price paid at or before closing in exchange for a mortgage financing the balance of the transaction.
-Some mortgage options, like VA loans, don’t require a down payment, but most do.
+Some mortgage options, like Department of Veterans Affairs (VA) loans, don’t require a down payment, but most do.

-You can get an FHA loan with a median FICO® Score of as low as 500 if you have a down payment of 10% or higher.
+You can get a Federal Housing Administration (FHA) loan with a median FICO® Score of as low as 500 if you have a down payment of 10% or higher.
 However, most lenders, including Rocket Mortgage®, require a median credit score of at least 580 to go along with a 3.5% down payment.

 The minimum down payment for a conventional mortgage is 3% if you’re a first-time home buyer or make no more than 80% of the median income in your area.
 Otherwise, the minimum down payment for a one-unit primary property is no more than 5%.

-Should you need a jumbo mortgage, a loan amount higher than $548,250 – more in high-cost areas, you’ll need a down payment of at least 20%.
+Should you need a jumbo mortgage, a loan amount higher than $647,200 (more in high-cost areas), you’ll need a down payment of at least 10.01%.
 The requirement could be higher depending on your credit score and the overall loan amount.